 In addition, Jennifer routinely advises clients on developing, improving and implementing preventative human resources strategies to minimize potential risks and assists clients to respond and resolve various employee issues on a daily basis.

 Jennifer joined Laner Muchin in 1997, has been a partner since 2001, and serves on the firm's Executive Committee.
 Prior to joining the firm, Ms. Naber served for eight years as an Assistant Corporation Counsel in the Labor and Employment Division of the Corporation Counsel’s Office of the City of Chicago.

 HONORS, MEMBERSHIPS AND PUBLICATIONS

-- Selected as an Illinois Super Lawyer by her peers every year since 2010, recognizing her to be in the top 5% of the attorneys practicing in the State of Illinois
+- Selected to the Illinois Super Lawyers list by her peers every year since 2010, recognizing her to be in the top 5% of the attorneys practicing in the State of Illinois

 - Selected by her peers, repeatedly, as a Leading Lawyer